rwth-i6/returnn/docs/user_guide/dataset.rst

 In the case that there are multiple data streams that have exactly the same length, RETURNN does not automatically match those axis while broadcasting.
-The dynamic axes of different datastreams can be synchronized by using :class:`returnn.tf.util.data.DimensionTag`.
+The dynamic axes of different datastreams can be synchronized by using :class:`returnn.tensor.DimensionTag`.

 .. code-block:: python